EashitaKakkar/LaundryDash/README.md

 - **Tradeoff:** Skipped a public Signup frontend to focus on the core admin Dashboard; users are provisioned via database/Postman.
 - **Tradeoff:** Hardcoded production URLs for the demo to ensure zero-config functionality for evaluators.
 - **Future Improvements:** Implementation of Refresh Tokens, SMS/WhatsApp status notifications, and garment condition image uploads.
-- **Future Implementats:** Implementation of automated real time updates based on deliveries.
+- **Future Improvements:** Implementation of automated real time updates based on deliveries.
 - **Future Implementats:** Implementation of user signin and online application for dry cleaning requests, which could be integrated in the owner's DB.

 ---